shenxudeu/shenxudeu.github.io/index.md

 layout: default
 ---

-# Hello World, This is Shen
+# Welcome to Shen's Blog

 This is Shen.

 The name, in Chinese character, is 申, which is the archaic, alternative name of Shanghai the city.
 No surprise, I was born in Shanghai, hence the name.
+I work in quantitative finance, try to understand market behaviors through data.

 The purpose of this blog: explaining complex concepts by plain words, and most importantly, codes.